 You can buy at home or while traveling, and claim online from anywhere in the world.
 With 150+ adventure activities covered and 24/7 emergency assistance.

-El Salvador is prone to earthquakes, hurricanes, and has a few active volcanoes.
-Here's why you need to be careful in a country poised for natural disaster.
+El Salvador is prone to earthquakes, hurricanes, and has active volcanoes.
+Here's how you can stay safe if a natural disaster occurs in El Salvador.